fredriknk/uPLC-Digital/README.md

 ESP micro PLC the size of a post stamp.

-The uPLC-digital version  has is an [ESP-32-C3](./DOCUMENTATION/esp-12f_product_specification_en.pdf) wifi, bluetooth module for communication and MCU, it has a 3.8-24V buck regulator, has three 2.5-25V inputs, three 25v, 100/50ma high speed open drain output through a [TBD062003](./DOCUMENTATION/2304140030_TOSHIBA-TBD62003AFWG_C114084.pdf) DMOS transistor array ic.
-And a protected 3.3v GPIO for onwire communication (Eg for DS18b20 sensors)
+The uPLC-digital version is an [ESP-32-C3](./DOCUMENTATION/esp-12f_product_specification_en.pdf) wifi, bluetooth module for communication and MCU, it has a 3.8-24V buck regulator, has three 2.5-25V inputs, three 2.5-25v, 100ma high speed open drain outputs through a [TBD062003](./DOCUMENTATION/2304140030_TOSHIBA-TBD62003AFWG_C114084.pdf) DMOS transistor array ic.
+And one protected 3.3v GPIO for onwire communication (Eg for DS18b20 sensors)

 [Schematic](./DOCUMENTATION/_schematic.pdf)